-I never used to write in a conversational manner, but when I did, my time on site increased by 22.7%.
-And when I ran a Crazy Egg heatmap, I noticed that people used to scroll more than before.
+We never used to write in a conversational manner, but when we did, our time on site increased by 22.7%.
+And when we ran a Crazy Egg heatmap, we noticed that people used to scroll more than before.

 You can make your content more conversational by: